 The primary stimulus for the drafting of the Uniform Statutory Trust Entity Act is the increasing popularity of statutory trust entities, chiefly in the structured finance and mutual fund industries.
 Increasing use of statutory trusts as a mode of business organization has led to a recognition that in many states the status of such trusts is unclear and that much of the existing legislation is out of date or incomplete.
 Practitioners, entrepreneurs, and scholars struggle to understand the law governing statutory trusts.
-The case law on statutory trusts is sparse.
+The case law on statutory trusts is surprisingly sparse.

-The Uniform Statutory Trust Entity Act validates the statutory trust as a permissible form of business organization and brings the disparate and often inadequate existing laws into uniformity.
+The Uniform Statutory Trust Entity Act validates the statutory trust as a permissible form of business organization and brings the disparate and often inadequate existing approaches laws into uniformity.

 Models for Drafting.
 Although the Uniform Statutory Trust Entity Act is the first Uniform Act on the subject of statutory business trusts, comprehensive statutory trust regimes exist in several states.
-Notable examples include Connecticut, Delaware, Maryland, New Hampshire, Nevada, South Dakota, Wyoming, and Virginia, all of which were consulted in the drafting of the Uniform Act.
+Notable examples include Connecticut, Delaware, Maryland, New Hampshire, Nevada, South Dakota, Wyoming, and Virginia, all of which were referred toconsulted in the drafting processof the Uniform Act.
 However, in drafting the substantive provisions of the Uniform Statutory Trust Entity Act, the drafting committee was influenced primarily by the Delaware Statutory Trust Act.

 In choosing to follow Delaware, the drafting committee relied on a recent study that presents state-level data on the aggregate number of statutory trusts and the number of new statutory trust formations over the last several years.
 See Sitkoff, supra, at .
 These data indicate that the Delaware Act dominates the field.
 Id. at .
+A further reason for following the Delaware model was to ensure that a statutory trust under this act would receive treatment under applicable regulatory law similar to that of a Delaware statutory trust.
 For a general discussion of the Delaware Statutory Trust Act, see Wendell Fenton & Eric A. Mazie, Delaware Statutory Trusts, in 2 R. Franklin Balotti & Jesse A. Finkelstein, The Delaware Law of Corporations & Business Organizations ch.
 19 (3d ed.
 2005 Supp.).

-Although under Section 105 ordinary trust law supplements this Act, several substantive provisions of this Act are drawn from corporate rather than trust law.
+Although under Section 105 ordinary trust law supplements this Act, several substantive provisions of this Act were are drawn from corporate law, not from rather than trust law.
 See, e.g., Sections 401 (management by or under the authority of the trustees); 404 (standards of conduct of trustees); 408 (interested transactions).
 Looking to the corporate law model on these issues is consistent with the hybrid approach of the Delaware Act and reflects the nature of a statutory trust as a juridical entity.
 The Uniform Statutory Trust Entity Act is an unincorporated entity statute.